 '''

 value

 a rigid term

 Type Expression, optional

 status

 qualifies how the value was obtained

 Type Status, optional

 relevant

 states whether the sentence is relevant

 Type bool, optional

 symbol_decl

 declaration of the symbol under which

 Type SymbolDeclaration

 it should be displayed.

-same_as(other: idp\solver.Assignments.Assignment) \rightarrow bool
+same_as (other: idp_solver.Assignments.Assignment) → bool

 returns True if self has the same sentence and truth value as other.

 Parameters other (Assignment) - an assignment

 Returns True if self has the same sentence and truth value as other.

 Return type bool

 negate()

 returns an Assignment for the same sentence, but an opposite truth value.

 Raises AssertionError - Cannot negate a non-boolean assignment

 Returns returns an Assignment for the same sentence, but an opposite truth value.

 Return type [type]

 as_set_condition()

 returns an equivalent set condition, or None

 Returns meaning "appSymb is (not) in enumeration"

 Return type Tuple[Optional[AppliedSymbol], Optional[bool], Optional[Enumeration]]

+unset()

+Unsets the value of an assignment.

+Returns None

 class idp_solver.Assignments.Assignments(arg, kw)

 Contains a set of Assignment

 copy() \rightarrow a \text{ shallow copy of } D

+'''

 5.2.2 idp solver.Expression

 (They are monkey-patched by other modules)

+'''

 class idp_solver.Expression.Expression

-'''

-'''

-Bases: object
+Bases: idp_solver.Expression.ASTNode

 '''